annalyellis/recipes_statistical_analysis/README.md

 # Assessment of Missingness
 ## Not Missing at Random (NMAR) Analysis
  The columns with null values are 'name', 'description', and 'avg_rating'.
-It seems that none of them are likely to be NMAR as 'name' is likely MCAR, while description and avg_rating could easily be linked to other columns in the dataset.
+It seems that none of them are likely to be NMAR as 'name' is likely MCAR, while 'description' and 'avg_rating' could easily be linked to other columns in the dataset.
 For example, the average rating on recipes that have less steps or take less time could be higher as people are more likely to complete the recipe efficiently and feel satisified with their results.
 The description on less complex recipes with less steps might be missing as simple recipes may not require a description.

  ## Missingness Dependency